Composed attributes are generated when an entry is written.

 This includes entries that are created by add operations and LDIF imports.
 These entries can be

 created, updated, or removed when processing

 modifyDN operations.
 The server might optionally permit or reject

 attempts to alter the generated values.

 Composed values are based on a combination of static text and the contents of the entry in which the value is being generated.
 You cannot construct values using content from other entries in the server because the necessary content might not be available at the time the value is being generated.
 An example of this is if the referenced entry does not yet exist.
 It would also be difficult to ensure that the value is kept up to date whenever the referenced entry changes or is removed.
-Values are generated using the same logic that is available for constructed virtual attributes and constructed functionality in the Synchronization Server.
+Values are generated using the same logic that is available for constructed virtual attributes and constructed attribute mapping functionality in the Synchronization Server.

 The composed attribute functionality is implemented using a plugin.
 The plugin is invoked

 modifyDN operations and also operates during LDIF import.